drush211/Speedruns/Twitch/OBS.md

 really impacted anyone at all), and improved my quality via content.
 Less frame drops and a background that gives a feel for the game instead of just the game itself brings the viewer more into the setting.

+## Stream Key

+In order to stream to twitch you should go to Settings->Stream and input the server closest to you (note that this might not always be the fastest, so play around with it as necessary) and go to `https://www.twitch.tv/{user}/dashboard/streamkey` to get your key to input.